-At any time, the Compensation Committee may require that a participant receive a long-term incentive payment in BCE common shares or in DSUs as an interim measure to help the participant reach his/her mandatory share ownership requirement.
+(1) In 2016, executives had the option to receive their RSU or PSU grant in the form of DSUs.
+Since 2017, executives have had the option to receive their RSU grants in the form of DSUs.
+At any time, the Compensation Committee may require that a participant receive a long-term incentive payment in BCE common shares or in DSUs as an interim measure to help the participant reach his/her mandatory share ownership requirement

 The Compensation Committee may also recommend special grants to recognize specific achievements or, in some cases, to retain or motivate executive officers and key employees.
-There were no special grants
+In 2018, Mr. Oosterman received a special additional long-term incentive grant upon his appointment to Vice Chair and Group President, Bell & BCE as described in section 11 entitled Compensation of our named executive officers.

-Information on change in control and termination provisions applicable to stock options can be found under section 11.5 entitled Termination and change-in-control benefits.
+Information on change-in-control and termination provisions applicable to stock options can be found under section 11.6 entitled Termination and change-in-control benefits.

-The Corporation uses the fair value method of accounting for equity-based compensation.
+The Corporation uses the fair value method of accounting for equitybased compensation.